PacketParker/CordArr/README.md

 # Self-hosting

 ## Docker
-To run Guava in Docker, use the provided [docker-compose.yaml](docker-compose.yaml) file as a template for the container.
+To run Cordarr in Docker, use the provided [docker-compose.yaml](docker-compose.yaml) file as a template for the container.
 Use the configuration section below to fill out the necessary information.

 ## Bare metal
-To run Guava on bare metal, follow the steps below.
+To run Cordarr on bare metal, follow the steps below.

 1. Install Python 3 and Pip
 2. Clone this repository